 Make a list of all upcoming birthdays and special occasions.
 Try to get a handle on how much you spent on gifts last year, and try to cut that by a reasonable amount, say 20%.
 If you spent $2,500 on gifts last year including Christmas, you will have an extra $500 just by spending 20% this year.

-If you typically spend $25 on a gift, then buy it when you find it for $20 or less and stash it away.
+Typically, people spend $25 on a gift, then buy it when they find it for $20 or less and stash it away.
 If you usually spend $50, then purchase that gift when you see it for $40 or less.

 Shop Online Clearance